goyalvipul/homeassistant/Ubuntu_kiosk_setup.md

-Below is the fully formatted .md (Markdown) file, ready to save directly as README.md in your GitHub repository.

 # Ubuntu Home Assistant Kiosk Setup
 A complete guide to creating a stable, auto-restarting, fullscreen Home Assistant dashboard on Ubuntu.